 Year: based on an 1850 nightcap at the Met

 How historically accurate is it?
 In fabric, not at all.
 In construction method, probably 80%.
+The original is better made and more complex.

 Hours to complete: approx 15 hours (several nights of work)